-Appendix 1 shows the Health and Wellbeing Strategy priority relating to the 'Reducing the burden of preventable disease, disability and death' theme and its identified performance measures.
+Appendix 1 shows the Health and Wellbeing Strategy priorities relating to the 'Healthy Ageing and Independent Living' theme and their identified performance measures.
 It should be noted that the performance measures are a mixture of national and local indicators and therefore comparison with other local authorities, via quartile performance and ranking, is not always possible.

-As the HWB is primarily seeking assurance from the named Boards that adequate progress is being made against this priority, it is not expected that the HWB will receive all the reports and information currently received by these Boards.
+As the Health and Wellbeing Board is primarily seeking assurance from the named Boards that adequate progress is being made against these priorities, it is not expected that the Health and Wellbeing Board will receive all the reports and information currently received by these Boards.

-A summary of work being undertaken to overcome the problems would only be expected where overall rating is Red or Amber:
+A summary of work being undertaken to overcome the problem is expected where overall rating is Red or Amber.
+Further reports are available from the Joint Commissioning Committee, which are covered as a separate item on this agenda.